I never recieve my QR code. Lost so many minutes to contact, look like a scam. Paypal refund will be issued.

 Would've been even better if it came with a local number for calls and sms.

-Currently, there are over 80 travel eSIM brands offering service in Thailand, with a selection of over 3500 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their specific data needs and travel duration.
+Currently, travelers to Thailand have access to eSIMs from over 80 providers, with a selection of over 3500 prepaid data plans.
+This extensive variety makes it easy for visitors to find an eSIM that suits their specific data needs and budget while traveling in Thailand.